Why illegal dumping is costing us all and why it is not just a council problem

 It is pollution.
 It is contamination.
 It is risk.

-Building waste leaches into soil.
+Building waste leaches into the soil.
 Tyres collect water and breed pests.
 Chemicals seep.
 Plastic blows into waterways.
 Wildlife gets tangled or cut.
 Broken glass becomes someone else’s injury.

 And dumping multiplies.